humus/javavimmess.vim/README.md

 a build tool this plugin is just a bunch of (by opinion of the author) most needed features for smoother development for the java platform

+## What currently does

+In the current states of the project, It provides mappings for going (by conventions) to The unit test of the class you are editting and Vice-versa and provide you with commands for Index the whole bunch of jars that your build tool uses (currently only maven) and all the classes that are contained in those jar files for resolving imports.

+Once created the cache and Indexed the classes you can turn on the feature of compile on save and if the current buffer is a JUnit test, you can execute it just by calling the *:Junit* command

+Now the plugin has a set of mappings and functions to make simple autocomplete work by using the javap command to get a list of public methods and class members.
+The autocomplete works by common conventions while developing java code so, most of the time the plugin can know if you want to complete a class or a instance member

 ###Commands
 ##### CacheCurrProjMaven
-When executed it parse the class path provided by maven (but it's planned to support gradle too) and copies all the jars to a directory named *.cache* in the directory where the build tool file resides
+When executed it parse the class path provided by maven and copies all the jars to a directory named *.cache* in the directory where the build tool file resides

 #### IndexCache